apache/doris/docs/en/docs/sql-manual/sql-functions/json-functions/jsonb_extract.md

 Exception handling is as follows:
 - if the field specified by json_path does not exist, return NULL
 - if datatype of the field specified by json_path is not the same with type of jsonb_extract_t, return t if it can be cast to t else NULL
+- If the key column value contains ".", double quotes are required in json_path, For example: SELECT jsonb_extract('{"k1.a":"abc","k2":300}', '$."k1.a"');

 ## jsonb_exists_path and jsonb_type